Ganymede-Bio/website-docusaurus/docs/nodes/File/XML_Read.md

 ### Node Attributes
 - **input_file_xml**
-  - File extension on XML file
+  - File extension for valid XML files submitted.
+For example, filling in this attribute with "*.xml" will only allow files with the extension .xml to be uploaded.
 - **output_table_results**
   - Table name where parsed XML data will be stored.
 ## User-Defined Python